Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems: Geometrical characterizations of non-radiating waves and transmission eigenfunctions

-\Cref{ITP} establishes the relationship among the value of the transmission eigenfunction, the diameter of the domain and the underlying refractive index.
-It indicates that if the domain is sufficiently small, then the transmission eigenfunction is nearly vanishing.
+\Cref{ITP} establishes the relationship among the boundary values of transmission eigenfunctions that obey certain regularity conditions, the diameter of the domain and the underlying refractive index.
+It indicates that if the domain is sufficiently small compared to the wavelength, then the transmission eigenfunction is nearly vanishing.

 The following theorem localizes and geometrizes the ``smallness'' result of \cref{ITPthm}.